If like me you love trying new exotic cuisines and exciting food from around the world, you’ll love Refugee Action’s Big Night In on 2nd May.read more

 Decadent Wittamer hot chocolate and the beauty of Brussels' Grand Place...
 I've recently returned from a wonderful weekend exploring Brussels in all her Christmas finery.
 For many years now I've been longing to visit Belgium but I had never quite made it there, other...read more

-As the sun was sinking low in the sky and a golden light spread across the vines, Monica welcomed us to the Ca'n Vidalet winery in northern Mallorca.
-They had just finished harvesting this year's grapes that very day and walking around the vineyard in the warm evening...read more
+As the sun was sinking low in the sky and a golden light spread across the vines, Monica welcomed us to the Ca'n Vidalet winery in northern Mallorca, Spain.
+They had just finished harvesting this year's grapes that very day and walking around the vineyard in the warm...read more

 In the restaurants and bakeries of Lille in the north of France, you are bound to come across the traditional Flemish cheese tart, Tarte au Maroilles, typically served with salad and fries and washed down with a local beer.
 If you'd like to try it yourself you'll find...read more

 When I was given a pair of tickets to visit Salon du Chocolat in London, how could I refuse?
-This world famous chocolate show visited London for the first time last weekend bringing together the best chocolate companies from the UK and around the globe such as...read more
+This world famous chocolate show visited London for the first time last weekend bringing together the best chocolate companies from the UK and around the...read more

 "Grape juice, time and passion and nothing else" explains Roberto "There is no sugar in genuine balsamic vinegar."
 I'm at Casa del Balsamico Modenese di Giuseppe Cattani, producers of the first organic traditional balsamic vinegar of Modena D.O.P. where the knowledge...read more